wongjt22/husband-calling-contest/README.md

 ```

 ## 🧱 Component libraries
-- Bootstrap for NavBar
+- Bootstrap for NavBar, creates a more vissually appealing experience.
-- Heroicons for icons
+- Heroicons for icons, enhances overall experience.

 ## 🧪 Testing
-- All manual lol
+- Manual.

 ## 📚 Additional Information
-- react helmet for managing document head
+- React Helmet for managing document head.
-- react-router-dom for routing
+- React Router Dom for routing.
-- luxon for managing time and timezone conversions
+- Luxon for managing time and timezone conversions.

 ## Credit
 - Bulletproof React by Alan2207